mozilla/django-session-csrf/README.rst

         ...

-If you want all views to have CSRF protection for anonymous users, use the following setting:
+If you want all views to have CSRF protection for anonymous users as Django does, use the following setting:

     ``ANON_ALWAYS``
         always provide CSRF protection for anonymous users